Pranavi25/java-app/README.md

 ## Design and Implementation

  - Interface
- Twitter CLI service class resides in the interface which is implemented by Twitter Servi
+ Twitter CLI service class resides in the interface which is implemented by Twitter Service.
+It is used to provide the parsed data to it's corresponding methods.

  - service
+ The main logic is implemented here

  - Access
  - Storage